NOVEL-IN-PROGRESS

 "First, we go to the church.
 Come, we go now 'fore it gets hot."

 Severine shook her head.
 She wasn't going to no church.
 She hated the way the priests looked at her.
 It wasn't like they looked at them rich women at Mass.
-No, their smiles went stiff when she knelt at their feet with hands crossed and palms up to receive the host.
+No, their smiles went stiff when she knelt at their feet with her hands crossed and palms up to receive the host.
 Perhaps she didn't pray hard enough.
 Church is a place to wonder about such things while pondering the Lord's resurrection, along with what those long burnt-out candles had been thinking.
 Before their flickers went out, did they truly convey the prayers of the suffering to Jesus, as the priest so claimed?
 Maybe he lied.
-Else why am I still here?
-She wondered, even as the canal still leaves smiles in my thoughts.
+Else why am I still here? she wondered.
+Even as the canal still smiles for me in my dreams.

 "Yeah, you come," Jane said again.
 "Today, they hand out clothes.
 Things them fancy French women don't want no more.
-Them fancy clothes come from France, don't they?
-The women leave 'em off in a pile at the door thinkin' they's goin' to heaven for it.
+I reckon them fancy things come from France, don't they?
+The women leave 'em off in a pile at the door, thinkin' they's goin' to heaven for it.
 The bigger their pile, the closer to Jesus they is.
 Huh!
-They ain't goin' no place but down 'cause Jesus didn't give 'em them things 'cause they was better than us."
+They ain't goin' no place but down 'cause Jesus didn't give 'em them things 'cause they was better than you or me.
+No, it don't work that way in heaven."

 She pointed to the dirt at her feet, the depths of which, in Jane's mind, was where hell awaited the rich.